-T-Mobile USA has become the latest mobile provider opposing Apple's bid to stop Samsung Electronics Co from selling some Galaxy products in the United States, according to a court filing.
+T-Mobile USA has become the latest mobile provider opposing Apple's

 The legal battle between Apple and Samsung has been building since April, when Apple sued Samsung in a California federal court for infringing its intellectual property rights.

 Samsung is the leading user of the Google

 Apple has asked a judge to issue an injunction that would prevent Samsung from selling some Galaxy products.
 A hearing on the injunction request is scheduled for October 13.

 An order against Samsung would unnecessarily harm T-Mobile and its customers, T-Mobile said in a court filing on Wednesday.